How E-Com compliance became a trending keyword in Norway

 Are there exceptions to requiring consent?

-Yes, cookies strictly necessary for website functionality, like those for login sessions or shopping carts, are exempt from consent requirements.
+Yes, but only cookies strictly necessary for website functionality, like those for login sessions or shopping carts, are exempt from consent requirements.

 What happens if my company doesn’t comply with the E-com law?